sjentsch/lsjDocs/_pages/Ch16_Bayes_3.rst

 orthodox framework.
 To a frequentist, such statements are a nonsense because “the theory is true” is not a repeatable event.
 A theory is true or it is not, and no probabilistic statements are allowed, no matter how much you might want to make them.
-There’s a reason why, back in Section `The p value of a test
+There’s a reason why, back in section :doc:`The p value of a test
-<Ch09_HypothesisTesting_05.html#the-p-value-of-a-test>`__, I repeatedly warned
+<Ch09_HypothesisTesting_05>`, I repeatedly warned you *not* to interpret the
-you *not* to interpret the *p*-value as the probability that the null hypothesis is true.
+*p*-value as the probability that the null hypothesis is true.
 There’s a reason why almost every textbook on statstics is forced to repeat that warning.
 It’s because people desperately *want* that to be the correct interpretation.
 Frequentist dogma notwithstanding, a lifetime of experience of teaching undergraduates and of doing data analysis on a daily basis suggests to me that most actual humans think that “the probability that the hypothesis is true” is not only meaningful, it’s the thing we care *most* about.
 It’s such an appealing idea that even trained statisticians fall prey to the mistake of trying to interpret a *p*-value this way.
 For example, here is a quote from an `official Newspoll report in 2013
 <https://about.abc.net.au/reports-publications/appreciation-survey-summary-report-2013>`__,
 explaining how to interpret their (frequentist) data analysis: